-Cellophane crackles in my palms as I unpackage a new journal for 2021.
-Lifting the journal to my nose, I sniff deeply and allow that fresh pulpy smell seep deep into my amygdala.
+Cellophane crackles as I unpackage my new journal for 2023.
+Lifting the journal to my nose, I sniff deeply and allow that pulpy smell seep deep into my amygdala.
 One whiff and a wave of memories flash through my mind; my first day of school, my first day on my first job, the first day of a New Year.
-For me, the fresh pages of my diary are scented with signals of new beginnings.
+These fresh pages are scented with signals of new beginnings.

 Take your pen and journal and write down at least three pieces of advice you’d give your friend that you believe would help them finish writing their book this year.